• Christmas Recipes

 Red sprinkles

 • Let the wreaths cool completely before eating.
-If you want a snowy effect, dust with powdered sugar.
+If you want a snowy effect, dust the wreaths with powdered sugar.

 Notes